tpoisot/manna/README.md

 A model of trait-based/neutral dynamics of trophic networks

+Compilation and execution requires the *GNU Scientific Library*

 Author: Timothée Poisot (`timothee_poisot_at_uqar.ca`)

 Released under the terms of the GPL license.
 Forking this repository